Autumn-Martin/mind_the_gap/README.md

 The second, `/api/v1/searches` returns all campsite and reservation data.

 #### Tech Stack
-Rails 5.2.1, Ruby 2.5.1, PostgreSQL, ActiveRecord, RSpec
+Rails 5.2.1, Ruby 2.5.1, PostgreSQL, ActiveRecord, [Waffle](https://waffle.io/Autumn-Martin/mind_the_gap)

 ### Assumptions
 Assumptions were made about the desired gap rule based on the expected input, expected output, & instructions for this challenge.